Penstemon pallidus (Pale Beardtongue)

 More photos

-Photos by K. Chayka taken in her garden in Ramsey County.
-Photos courtesy Peter M. Dziuk taken at Vinegar Ridge, Houston County, and his garden in Ramsey County.
+Photos by K. Chayka taken in her garden.
+Photos by Peter M. Dziuk taken at Vinegar Ridge, Houston County, and his garden.

 Comments